Arun-Yuvaraj/viact/README.md

   By using more images, we can have better model for this task.
   We can use face detectors like Haarcascade to detect faces and then run this model on the cropped faces.

+ **Important Question - Evaluation Metric**

+ As the problem at hand is a object detection task, I will use **mAP**(mean average precision) metric for evaluation.
+The reason being, average precision gives you precision at different threshold.
+And by defination, it gives how many of the predictions are correct and that is what we need to check.